 Currently, nothing is being done by industry or the government to change this situation for the better, or at least to prevent things from getting worse.

-The Report by Eco Justice (pdf) notes that some companies are reducing their emissions, but it’s nowhere near enough.
+The Report by Eco Justice notes that some companies are reducing their emissions, but it’s nowhere near enough.
 The report also recommends the government must ensure industry is complying with environmental regulations.
 The thing is, industry says it is acting within regulation…

-By all means they’re telling the truth; but even it they’re not, it’s clear that if they’re allowed to continue business as usual, things are going to get worse–not just for the Aamjiwnaang community, who, in one or two generations time may be faced with cultural and physical extinction–but also for the Canadians living in the area.
+By all means they’re telling the truth; but even it they’re not, it’s clear that if they’re allowed to continue business as usual, things are going to get worse–not just for the Aamjiwnaang community, who, in one or two generations may be faced with cultural and physical extinction–but also for Canadians living in the area.

 Fortunately, there are some efforts on part of NGO’s and the Aamjiwnaang themselves, but beyond that, there is only endless talk about the need for more reports, more evidence, more proof.